venumannem/bahubali/README.md

 # bahubali
-thsi is for bahubali movie poster interface and for titles
+thsi is for bahubali movie  titles titles styles